 Nothing says comfort food like a bowl of Beef Barley Soup.
 This old-fashioned beef barley soup is loaded with tender chunks of beef, wholesome barley, and a mirepoix of vegetables, making it perfect for those chilly days when your body craves a warm and comforting hearty meal.

-My beef barley soup recipe is not only delicious and satisfying, but it’s also a great way to get more whole grains and vegetables into your diet.
+My beef barley soup recipe is delicious and satisfying and a great way to get more whole grains and hearty vegetables into your diet.
+This delicious soup is a full meal on its own, but you can also serve it with a salad, garlic bread, or a big slice of warm crusty bread.

 This hearty soup has a beef stew consistency, but you can always add more beef broth if you want it to have a thinner consistency.